FiestaHeroes/Documentation/docs/server_and_client_setup.md

 :::

 :::danger
 If you are running on a VPS or home network, make sure to extract the ```LAN_ServerInfo.zip``` over the default files.
-As fiesta sends the IP addresses it reads from ServerInfo.txt to the client, it would send the LAN IP address to remote networks as well.
-Using this custom setup, you will have the relevant public IP addresses be sent to the server, while being able to listen on your LAN interface.
+As Fiesta sends the IP addresses it reads from ServerInfo to the client, it would send the LAN IP address to remote networks as well.
+Using this custom setup, you will have the relevant public IP addresses be sent to the client, while being able to listen on your LAN interface.
 :::

 <Tabs groupId="fileset-full">